GerHobbelt/freeimage/README.md

 This branch is used to compile the FreeImage.DLL used in Quick Picto Viewer.
 It brings the following changes:

+- fixed jxr encoder to be able to handle images over 1300 mgpx;
+- fixed bmp decoder/encoder to be able to handle images over 1300 mgpx;
 - fixed behavior with extreme values of the tone-mapping algorithms;
-- fixed out of bounds read in PluginBMP
+- fixed out of bounds read in PluginBMP;
-- fixed integer wrap around and segmentation fault in Exif.cpp
+- fixed integer wrap around and segmentation fault in Exif.cpp;
-- fixed FreeImage_Copy() to not crash with very large images [over 5000 mgpx]
+- fixed FreeImage_Copy() to not crash with very large images [over 5000 mgpx];
-- fixed FreeImage_Rescale() to work with very large images [over 5000 mgpx]; it no longer screws up the colors
+- fixed FreeImage_Rescale() to work with very large images [over 5000 mgpx]; it no longer screws up the colors;
-- fixed FreeImage_Rotate() to work with very large images [over 5000 mgpx]
+- fixed FreeImage_Rotate() to work with very large images [over 5000 mgpx];
-- multi-threaded image resizer and rotation using OpenMP pragma
+- multi-threaded image resizer and rotation using OpenMP pragma;
+- added FreeImage_RescaleRawBits()

-Limitations identified:
+Bugs or limitations identified:
-- format encoders and decoders cannot work with files exceeding 2 Gigabytes.
+- images saved as JXR seem malformed; only Windows Photo opens them [Win10], but without an alpha channel; Affinity Photo 2.0 and paint.net v5.0 crash on open;